The First Iraqi Emigrant

 Then when Abraham was 75 years old he was commanded Lech Lecho.
 He picked himself up and left Charan and traveled to Canaan.
 [Actually Abraham left Charan twice, once when he was 70 years old, when he experiences the Divine Covenant of the Promised Land, and then returns to Charan for five years, after which he takes his final Lech Lecho journey (Tosafos Avodah Zorah 7a.
 Daas Zekeinim M’Baalei Ha’Tosfos Genesis 12:4)].

 Many more major historical events took place in the same region.
 About three a half years ago, when the current war in Iraq began (March 2003), this column explored the roots of chaos in the region which was Babylon of old.
 Indeed, the name Babylon (Babel) means “confusion.”
-Here are some links to those articles, which include a list of the events that occurred over the millennia in that part of the world: By the Rivers of Babylon, The River Euphrates, In Search of Eden, Kislev 19 in Babylon.
+Here are some links to those articles, which include a list of the events that occurred over the millennia in that part of the world: The River Euphrates, In Search of Eden, Kislev 19 in Babylon.

 But here we will concern ourselves with Abrahams’ journey from Ur Casdim in southern Iraq to Charan, and then from Charan to the Holy Land.